luiscoco/AWS_CodeCommit_CodeBuild_dotNET6_Web_API/README.md

 # A simple tutorial to start working with AWS CodeCommit and CodeBuild .NET 6 Web API

+**IMPORTANT NOTE!**: AWS CodeBuild only works with .NET 6 but not it is not yet available for .NET 7 neither for .NET 8

 ## 1. Prerequisites

 ### 1.1.
 Grant AWSCodeCommitPowerUser permission to your user